cefet-rj-dal/daltoolboxdp/examples/classification/skcla_nb.md

 ## Naive Bayes Classifier

+Naive Bayes applies Bayes’ theorem under a conditional independence assumption: features are assumed independent given the class.
+Class-conditional likelihoods (e.g., Gaussian) are estimated per class, then combined with class priors to compute posterior probabilities used for classification.

 This example uses Naive Bayes (scikit-learn via reticulate) to classify the Iris dataset.
 Workflow: split train/test, train, predict, and evaluate.